hidran/influxdb-php-sdk/README.md

 ### Using HTTP Adapter

-Actually Guzzle is used as HTTP client library
+Currently, Guzzle and Zend HttpClient are used as HTTP client library

 ```php
 <?php